-We suggest you submit your application after fall semester grades are posted.
+- We suggest you submit your application after fall semester grades are posted.

-Follow the instructions exactly.
+- Follow the instructions exactly.
 That includes submitting an application to USI and providing original transcripts when indicated.
 Do not wait until the application deadline to request transcripts from other institutions as the delay may prevent the acceptance of your application!
 Applications are due January 20 of the year you wish to start the OTA Program.

-You do not have to have all OTA prerequisites completed prior to the application deadline.
+- You do not have to have all OTA prerequisites completed prior to the application deadline.
 However you must have the ability to complete everything prior to June 30.
 The selection committee will review all prerequisite grades prior to final acceptance into the OTA Program.
-Official Transcripts (USI transcrips are not required) are due to the OTA Program by June 30.
+Official Transcripts (USI transcripts are not required) are due to the OTA Program by June 30.

-If your application meets the requirements, you will be granted a formal interview.
+- If your application meets the requirements, you will be granted a formal interview.
 You will be notified regarding your interview via the email address you provide on your application.
-The interviews will be scheduled sometime in February.
+The interviews will be scheduled sometime in March.
 Applicants are not granted a second opportunity to interview if they do not attend their scheduled appointment.

 Please consider the following OTA Program requirements prior to application:

 - Students must commit to approximately 20 classroom hours per week as well as additional group activities and assignments.
 Successful completion of the OTA Program may require students to adjust their work demands and other commitments accordingly.

-All OTA students are required to enroll in Certified Background at a cost of $130.00 (first year) and $100 (second year).All OTA students are required to enroll in Certified Background at a cost of $130.00 (first year) and $100 (second year).
+- All OTA students are required to enroll in Certified Background at a cost of $130.00 (first year) and $100 (second year).
 This fee covers a required drug test, background check and management of required student immunization records.

-OTA students must have traditional health insurance coverage while in the program.
+- OTA students must have traditional health insurance coverage while in the program.

-A felony conviction, including documentation of driving under the influence – DUI, may negatively impact a prospective student’s eligibility to sit for the NBCOT certification examination &/or attain state practice credentials.)
+- A felony conviction, including documentation of driving under the influence – DUI, may negatively impact a prospective student’s eligibility to sit for the NBCOT certification examination &/or attain state practice credentials.)

-First semester books and tools (goniometers and gait belt) are approximately $800.00.
+- First semester books and tools (goniometers and gait belt) are approximately $800.00.
 Second and third semester book fees are slightly less.

-OTA students follow a strict dress code, attendance policy and an alternate grading scale.
+- OTA students follow a strict dress code, attendance policy and an alternate grading scale.
 Refer to the OTA Student Handbook for more details.

-Occupational therapy assistants perform a variety of physical and cognitive tasks.
+- Occupational therapy assistants perform a variety of physical and cognitive tasks.
 Successful completion of the OTA Program requires demonstration of these physical and cognitive skills in a variety of ways.
 For details regarding “The Essential Functions of the Occupational Therapy Assistant” refer to page 26 of the OTA Student Handbook.

-In addition to 3 semesters of OTA coursework, students are required to successfully complete 4 OTA fieldwork assignments in a variety of clinical and community settings.
+- In addition to 3 semesters of OTA coursework, students are required to successfully complete 4 OTA fieldwork assignments in a variety of clinical and community settings.
 Fieldwork assignments are scheduled as follows: